cnabio/duffle/docs/100-CNAB.md

 - images: The list of dependent images
     - name: The image name
     - URI: The image reference (REGISTRY/NAME:TAG).
 Note that _should_ be a CAS SHA, not a version tag as in the example above.
-    - refs: array of objects each containing...
+    - refs: An array listing the locations which refer to this image, and whose values should be replaced by the value specified in URI.
+Each entry contains the following properties:
-        - path: the path to a replacement (UNIX-style)
+        - path: the path of the file where the value should be replaced
-        - field: the [CSS selector](https://www.w3.org/TR/selectors-3/) path to replace within that file.
+        - field:a selector specifying a location (or locations) within that file where the value should be replaced

+Selectors are based on the _de facto_ format used in tools like `jq`, which is a subset of the [CSS selector](https://www.w3.org/TR/selectors-3/) path.
+Examples:

+- `foo.bar.baz` is interpreted as "find element baz whose parent is bar and whose grandparent is foo".
+- `#baz` in XML is "the element whose ID attribute is set to "baz"".
+It is a no-op in YAML and JSON.
+- TODO: Will we need to support attribute selectors?

 TODO: How do we specify multiple replacements within a single file?